Originally published in the January 2017 edition of Procycling magazine.

-The January 2017 edition of Procycling is a very special issue.
-Chris Froome, the three-time winner of the Tour de France, has taken over the editorial chair for a month and put together a magazine which takes us inside his world.
+Chris Froome, the four-time winner of the Tour de France, has taken over the Procycling editorial chair for a month and taken us inside his world.
 Procycling is available online in a digital edition and in all good news agents.
 Click the links for the digital edition or print edition subscriptions.

 1. Col de la Madone: Length, 12.8km/average grade 7%

 Like Monte Serra in Tuscany, Italy, and the Coll de Rates near Calpe, Spain, the Col de la Madone belongs to a subset of climbs whose cachet owes entirely to professional racers, but not to professional racing.

 Tony Rominger of Switzerland, the four-time major tour winner, frequently referenced the Madone as his training climb of choice in the mid-90s.
 Those were the days long before Strava, Instagram, and Twitter, when whispers of top riders' exploits on the Madone or Monte Serra offered tantalising insights into their abilities and current form - and also the remote and exotic playgrounds where these were honed.
 For the most part they were roads that most fans would never ride or indeed ever see in photographs.